Writing a winning submission for awards ceremonies

 Beyond the obvious, there are lots of implications about what they expect you to write.
 The generous word limit means you won’t just be talking about campaigns.
 You need to sell the personalities within your team.
 You need to describe individual roles and how they contribute to wider goals.
 You need to talk about how you work with colleagues from other teams.

-Finally, don’t treat the word limit as a target.
-Cramming words in won’t help – give your copy space to breathe.
+And don’t treat the word limit as a target.
+Cramming words in won’t help – remember to give your copy space to breathe.

 A convincing structure